xsuite/xdyna/README.md

 import xdyna as xd
 # This will load the existing DA based on the meta file with the same name found in the working directory.
 # If the script is ran somewhere else, the path to the metafile can be passed with 'path=...'.
-# Because we specified the file containing the xtrack line in Step 1, or calculated it in Step 1bis,
-# it will be automatically loaded as well.
 DA = xd.DA(name=study, use_files=True)

 # Do the tracking, here for 100 particles.